Manny-D/AWS-Security-Identity-and-Access-Management-IAM-/README.md

 ## Description

 In this project, we are a member of the cloud security team at a financial institution that utilizes AWS for various apps.
-They need to provide secure access to a 3rd party auditing form to review their financial reports stored in another AWS account.
+They need to provide secure access to a 3rd party auditing firm to review their financial reports stored in another AWS account.
 The financial institution wants to confirm that only authorized users can access sensitive financial data stored in an S3 bucket.
-To meet those requirements, we will be setting up IAM users, groups, roles amd policies.
+To meet those requirements, we will be setting up IAM users, groups, roles and policies.

 <br>